Lauren McLean: 2019 election

+2023 election

+McLean ran for reelection in 2023, during which she was the incumbent candidate for mayor.
+As the incumbent candidate, she had a name-recognition advantage for voters.
+She ran against former Boise police chief for ten years Mike Masterson.
+She also had very powerful donors raising over $388,000 for her campaign.
+McLean had about 55,000 donors with the majority of them being a slate of developers, labor unions and other prominent Democrats.
+During her campaign, she was also endorsed by Alicia Cassarino, the granddaughter of Boise's first-ever mayor.
+Other support came from the members of city council; two members backed her for mayor.
+McLean had received more votes for herself in 2023 than she did in 2019, by over 10,000 and 3,000 more than in the runoff election in 2019.
+There was also an increase in the number of people voting in the 2023 election by 3.6%.
+She took the victory in North, East, Southeast, and Downtown precincts.
+She won the election with 55.4% of the votes and over 7,000 more votes.

 Tenure

 On July 1, 2020, McLean presided over the swearing-in of Boise's new police chief, Ryan Lee, who had been confirmed to the position by the Boise City Council.
 The ceremony took place the day following a Boise Black Lives Matter rally.
 McLean does not support defunding the police to divert funds to social services.
 In response to a question about her position, she stated that "We have to have a safe city if we’re going to have a city where everyone can thrive.
 I’m in full support of our police department."
 McLean has stated that she supports increasing funding for social services while maintaining funding for the police department.

 McLean announced in March 2020 that April rents in city-owned public housing would be forgiven, and that during the same period the city would place a moratorium on evictions from public rental housing.

 In November 2020, in response to rising numbers of COVID-19 cases and occupied hospital beds, McLean issued a mask mandate and closed public facilities.
 In response to the mask mandate, there were protests outside McLean's residence, in addition to a mask-burning ceremony.
 The city of Boise announced in January 2021 that public facilities would expand services beginning on February 1, 2021.
 McLean noted that "We have seen a steady hold in cases the last couple weeks and our city is here to serve the public."

 McLean announced Idaho's votes in the roll call at the 2020 Democratic National Convention where she also promoted the city's efforts to combat global warming.
+Due to Idaho's rising population, McLean has worked with city developers to build affordable housing.